 - 1/4 cup molasses

 - Egg replacer for 1 egg (I like Ener-g or Bob's Red Mill brand)

-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla

-- 1 cup powdered (confectioner's) sugar
+- 1 cup confectioner's sugar

-- Using an electric mixer, beat together the vegan margarine, brown sugar and molasses until well combined and as light and fluffy as you can get it.
+Using an electric mixer, beat together the vegan margarine, brown sugar, and molasses until well combined and as light and fluffy as you can get it.

-- Roll the cookie dough into 1-inch balls, and place them on prepared cookie sheets.
+Roll the cookie dough into 1-inch balls and place them on prepared cookie sheets.
 Do not flatten.
 If the dough is too crumbly, you can moisten your hands a bit when rolling the dough to get it to stick together.